Hey! I’m Kirsty! If we’re gonna be friends, you should know, I’m a long story long kinda girl, so bear with me…

 Hardin began to organise our new home out here, flew back every month to see us in Scotland and be with me for Eia’s birth.
 He had to leave for a business conference in Jakarta when she was 2 weeks old but I waited in Scotland with both kids until Eia had her TB shot and first round of vaccinations and then we made the move in September 2019, when Arlo was 18 months, Eia was just 10 weeks old and I still felt vaguely like I’d been kicked in the lady garden by an angry horse!

 We live right on the beach and when I’m not mummying, hiking or climbing, I’m surfing.
 I’m your proper Bali expat stereotype!
-I’m not really a stuff person or excessive toy buying parent – I’m trying to avoid that 21st century parental dick measuring contest 😉 Seeing the world & living out of a backpack with only 20 bucks in our bank account at one point (which led to 6 weeks of back breaking apple picking in New Zealand but that’s another story!) & now living in Indonesia has taught me whats most valuable in my life & it’s how I want the kids to measure life’s and their value too. ke, climb, explore & enjoy nature & the experiences it has to offer for the kids to grow as little people but also for us as a close family!
+I’m not really a stuff person or excessive toy buying parent – I’m trying to avoid that 21st century parental dick measuring contest 😉 Seeing the world & living out of a backpack with only 20 bucks in our bank account at one point (which led to 6 weeks of back breaking apple picking in New Zealand but that’s another story!) & now living in Indonesia has taught me whats most valuable in my life & it’s how I want the kids to measure life’s and their value too so we hike, climb, explore & enjoy nature & the experiences it has to offer for the kids to grow as little people but also for us as a close family!

 One of the things I struggled with at first after moving to Bali was how busy and touristy it is.
 I was desperate for that wild, one with nature feeling I need so much and I really wanted us to experience as much of “real” Bali as possible.
 So I started researching hikes off the beaten path in Bali but found there wasn’t a huge amount of info online, its mostly local knowledge, and theres even less info specifically for families with young kids.
 I gleaned what information I could from the internet and locals and then we just started getting out there ourselves with the kids to see what we could find.
 And every single one of our adventures have been insane!
 Bali is out of this world stunning.